US · AI law tracker

 Intelligence briefs (3)

-A bill was introduced to require AI chatbots to implement age verification and minor user protections [1].
+A US bill has been introduced proposing federal mandates for AI chatbot age verification and minor user protections [1].

 A US federal bill has been introduced, proposing requirements for AI chatbots to implement age verification and minor user protections [1].